tuna-f1sh/cyme/README.md

 [![asciicast](https://asciinema.org/a/IwYyZMrGMbXL4g15qDIaUViyM.svg)](https://asciinema.org/a/IwYyZMrGMbXL4g15qDIaUViyM)

-## Feature Ideas/TODO
+## Future Development/Enhancements

+* Detect terminal width and adjust output accordingly?
+Truncate long strings.
+Can remove blocks with args but maybe there is a different format to consider.
+* Packages for Linux distros.
 * lib Error type rather than std::io::Error.
 * Fully decode device class based base class on tables at [USB-IF](https://www.usb.org/defined-class-codes).
 * Support 'auto', 'always', 'never' or icon, colours, utf-8 etc.
-* Print format for width constrained devices?
-Can remove blocks with args but maybe there is a different format to consider.
 * More examples for lib usage.

 # Install

 For pre-compiled binaries, see the [releases](https://github.com/tuna-f1sh/cyme/releases).
-The pre-compiled binaries and default features require 'libusb' to be installed; `brew install libusb`, `sudo apt install libusb-1.0-0-dev`.
+The pre-compiled binaries and default features require [libusb](https://libusb.info) to be installed; `brew install libusb`, `sudo apt install libusb-1.0-0-dev`.

 From crates.io with a Rust tool-chain installed: `cargo install cyme`.
 To do it from within a local clone: `cargo install --path .`.